-I shoot with Canon's EOS 5D Mark IV, EOS 5D Mark III, EOS 7D Mark II, EOS 7D, and EF L-series glass, except that I use Samyang, Rokinon, and Zeiss wide-angle lenses for low light landscapes and star photography.
+I shoot with Canon's EOS 5D Mark IV, EOS 5D Mark III, EOS 7D Mark II, EOS 7D, and EF L-series glass, except that I use Rokinon, Tamron, and Zeiss lenses for ultra-wide, low light landscapes and star photography.
 I have numerous lenses, but occasionally will borrow glass from LensRentals.com.
 For infrared work I use a Canon 50D super color IR conversion by Life Pixel.
-My favorite lenses are Rokinon's SP 14mm f/2.4, Rokinon's 24mm f/1.4 ED AS IF UMC, Zeiss' Otus 28mm f/1.4, Tamron's SP 15-30mm f/2.8 USD Di, and Canon's 24-70 f/2.8L II USM, 24-105 f/4.0L IS USM, 70-200 f/2.8L IS II USM, and 300 f/2.8L IS II USM.
-For long lens work I tend to use my 300mm f/2.8L with 1.4x and 2x tele-extenders, especially when I’m unable to borrow bigger glass.
-Much lighter than carrying around a 600 f/4L!

-My base support is the excellent Gitzo GT5542LS Systematic Tripod.
+My base supports are the excellent Gitzo GT5542LS Systematic Tripod and Really Right Stuff TVC-34 Tripod.
 The finishing touches are obtained with Really Right Stuff's leveling bases or ProMediaGear's leveling base and Really Right Stuff BH-55 full-sized ballhead, matched with Really Right Stuff’s PCL-1 Panning Clamp and other accessories for panoramic work; and ProMedia Gear's Tomahawk Ballhead Gimball Attachment for telephoto work when I don’t want to carry around a dedicated gimbal head.
-When using focal lengths beyond 600mm, I will deploy my Really Right Stuff Long Lens Support Package with the BH-55 ballhead or the impeccably good Really Right Stuff PG-02 Full Gimbal Head.
-When more portability and lighter weight is needed for short- to medium-telephoto work, I use Manfrotto’s 680B monopod outfitted with the RSS MH-02 Monopod Head.
+When using focal lengths beyond 600mm, I will deploy my Really Right Stuff Long Lens Support Package with the BH-55 ballhead or the impeccably good Really Right Stuff PG-02 Full Gimbal Head, which I also use frequently for shooting panoramas.
+When more portability and lighter weight is needed for short- to medium-telephoto work, I use the discontinued Manfrotto 680B monopod outfitted with the RSS MH-02 Monopod Head.

 I occasionally use a mobile device known as CamRanger to assist shooting unique situations and for maco & close-up focus stacking.
 My favorite mobile photography apps include PhotoPills and VellaClock for planning star photo shoots; and OptimumCSP, TrueDOF-Pro and FocusStacker for iOS devices developed by George Douvos.